NullVoxPopuli/emberconf-2023-resources/resources/pages/main/examples/fetch.md

 you can see that each request, for people, planets, and starships, takes its own amount of time to load.

+!! try to wait for all 3 to show "10"

+and it just so happens that the star wars api only returns 10 records at a time.

+...

 This can be as fine-grained, or as combined as you need.